AmpersandJS/ampersand-view/README.md

 });
 ```

-**Note:** if you are using a template function (and not a string) the template function will get called with a context argument that looks like this, giving you access to `.model`, `.collection` and any other props you have defined on the view from the template.
+**Note:** if you are using a template function (and not a string) the template function will get called with a context argument that looks as follows, giving you access to `.model`, `.collection` and any other props you have defined on the view from the template.

 ```javascript
 this.renderWithTemplate(this, this.template);